GBKS/bitcoin-design/bitcoin-wallet-ui-kit.md

 ## How to use it

 You will need a Figma account to use the kit.
-On the [kit page](https://www.figma.com/community/file/916680391812923706/Bitcoin-Wallet-UI-Kit-(work-in-progress)), press ´Duplicate´to create your own copy of the file.
+On the [kit page](https://www.figma.com/community/file/916680391812923706/Bitcoin-Wallet-UI-Kit-(work-in-progress)), press `Duplicate` to create your own copy of the file.
 You can freely modify it and use it as you desire.

 ## How to contribute